BatmanAoD/public-config/README.md

 -----------
 You may get more out of these scripts if you "cherry-pick" them for individual features you want, especially if you already have your own set of config files that you typically use.

 However, if you do not already have your own config files you'd like to preserve, you should be able to get essentially the same setup used by BatmanAoD by issuing the following commands on a Linux box.
-(Note: this is basically untested; the one time I've tried it, it mostly worked but seemed to hang while attempting to install one of the Vim plugins I use.
-This may be because I forgot to give myself `sudo` permissions before installing, though.)
+(Note: I've done this successfully several times in Linux, but only a few times with Cygwin, so Windows users may not get a working install out of the box.)
 ```
 git clone https://github.com/BatmanAoD/public-config ~/public-config
 ~/public-config/install
 ```
 Note that the `install` script does **not** automatically replace existing `rc` scripts, so you may need to delete them (e.g. `rm -f ~/.bashrc`) first.

-Also note that this does **not** install `stderred`.
+To install tools (`stderred`, `rustc`/`cargo`, etc), use `install --tools`.

 The `bashrc` file here assumes that `stderred` is installed in `/usr/lib/stderred`, which is a **shared** location (and therefore requires root permission, e.g. through `sudo`, for installation).
 Every time the `bashrc` file is loaded, if `stderred` is not found in the expected location, it will issue a warning that cites the URL of the `stderred` GitHub repo.

 config files included directly
 -----------